Asiana Treks and Tours

 • Medical kits along the trek and hot airbags are available in winter

-• Arrangements for sleeping bags, duffel bags and down jackets, and walking pools if you don't have your own.
+• Arrangements for sleeping bags, duffel bags, and down jackets, as well as walking poles if you don't have your own.

 Trek Booking:

 We pride ourselves on our flexible transportation options, which include planes, helicopters, tourist buses, coasters, vans, jeeps, and cars.
-These are tailored to our clients' needs, preferences, itineraries, and agreements, ensuring a comfortable and personalized travel experience.
-However, we provide Tourist buses to and from Pokhara, Private transportation from Nayapul to and from Sewai and Kathmandu, sightseeing private vehicles as per the group, and optional fly to and from Pokhara at an extra cost.
+These are tailored to our client's needs, preferences, itineraries, and agreements, ensuring a comfortable and personalised travel experience.
+However, we provide Tourist buses to and from Pokhara, Private transportation from Nayapul to and from Sewai and Kathmandu, sightseeing private vehicles tailored to the group's needs, and optional flights to and from Pokhara at an additional cost.

 Trekking Start: